2013 Notice of Race

 - all headsails must be cut for the roller-furler;

 - the roller-furler must be used throughout the race; and

 - during headsail changes, the old sail must be dropped to the deck and the new sail then put on the roller-furler and hoisted.

 * Asymmetrical spinnakers may be flown provided they

 (i) are flown without a whisker or spinnaker pole and

 (ii) are attached to a tack point or are attached to a tack line that is led to a tack point that is no more than 12 inches fore or aft of the jib tack.

 * Whisker or spinnaker poles may be used only for headsails or symmetrical spinnakers.

-The White Sail Only class will have the same requirements as shown above for Division I, except spinnakers and gennakers will not be allowed, for the purposes of handicapping White Sail boats will use their JAM rating.
+The Jib and Main class will have the same requirements as shown above for Division I, except spinnakers and gennakers will not be allowed, for the purposes of handicapping White Sail boats will use their JAM rating.

 The Race Committee must receive the following items before the race: